Skip to content

 Dict[str, Any]

-A dictionary containing: - p_value: Two-sided p-value from the z-test - absolute_difference: Difference in conversion rates (treated - control) - absolute_ci: Tuple (lower, upper) for the absolute difference CI - relative_difference: Percentage change relative to control rate - relative_ci: Tuple (lower, upper) for the relative difference CI (delta method)
+A dictionary containing: - p_value: Two-sided p-value from the z-test. - absolute_difference: Difference in conversion rates ($p_1 - p_0$). - absolute_ci: (lower, upper) CI for the absolute difference. - relative_difference: Percentage change relative to control. - relative_ci: (lower, upper) CI for the relative difference (delta method).

 Canonical target